 The tetramerization domain remains unaffected by mutations of the DNA binding domain.
 Mutated p53 monomers, even the products of "popping" alleles, continue to participate in forming tetramers.
 Tetramers are assembled in all permutations from both mutated and wild-type monomers, the latter stemming from the remaining normal allele.
 Exacerbating the problem is the fact that popped versions frequently have a longer half-life.
 How many mutant subunits a tetramer can tolerate depends on individual mutations.
 For many mutations, especially the popping type, already a single mutant subunit is enough to inactivate the tetramer.
 The only tetramers that work, those made up of four healthy subunits, become exceedingly rare (one sixteenth of all tetramers if mutant and wild-type have the same stability and even less if the mutant is degraded more slowly).
 For some mutations affecting only the DNA binding interface, like the frequent R273H mutation, this effect is less severe.

 Thus, many, but not all mutations inactivate most of the p53 in that cell.
 This makes p53 an exception.
-While mutations in antioncogenes are typically recessive, many mutations in p53 cause the mutated allele to dominate over the remaining normal allele.
+While mutations in tumor suppressors are typically recessive, many mutations in p53 cause the mutated allele to dominate over the remaining normal allele.
 We call that a dominant negative effect.

 If a cell's p53 has been lost, double strand breaks have deleterious consequences.
-Deprived of the ability to arrest in G1, the cell does not succeed in repairing the break immediately.
+Deprived of the ability to arrest in G1, the cell enters S phase without repairing the break immediately.
 The broken chromatid is replicated in parts.
 The peripheral chromatid fragment, the one not attached to a centromer, is likely to be lost during the next mitosis.
 Following replication, "illegal" DNA ends ("legal" ends are indicated by telomers) are "repaired" by end-to-end ligation of sister chromatids.
 This "solution" to the problem is an illusion: in the following mitosis, a tug-of-war begins with three possible outcomes: 1) daughter A wins both fused chromatids, daughter B gets nothing 2) daughter B wins both chromatids or 3) the DNA breaks once again.
 In the latter case, the entire process, termed breakage-fusion-bridge cycle, starts anew.
-From one cell generation to the next, genetic imbalances accumulate, over time severely mutilating the genome with massive aneuploidy and scrambled chromosomes.
-In summary, p53 is the "warden of the genome's integrity".
+From one cell generation to the next, genetic imbalances accumulate, over time severely mutilating the genome with massive aneuploidy and scrambled chromosomes, a phenomenon we call chromosomal instability.
+In summary, p53 is the "guardian of the genome's integrity".
 Once it is lost, the cell's genome deteriorates quickly.